jbelgard/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    an interface to web pages.
+It is essentially an API to the page, allowing programs to read and manipulate the page's content, structure and styles.
 2. What is an event?
+    JavaScript's interaction with HTML when handled through events that occur when the user or the browser manipulates the page.
 3. What is an event listener?
+    a procedure or function in a comoputer program that waits for an event to occur.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to be able to use array prototype methods to manipulate the data
 5. What is a component?
+    a small, potentially re-usable set of logic, behaviors and interface elements.

 ### Git Set up